oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-full-product-name.md

 ```

 Each File hash of value type `object` contains one hash value and algorithm of the file to be identified.
-Any File hash object has the 2 mandatory properties `algorithm` and `value`.
+Any File hash object has the two mandatory properties `algorithm` and `value`.

 ```
         "properties": {